Vendi Novelty Scores for Out-of-Distribution Detection: Introduction

 Recent methods for OOD detection span specialized models \citep{hendrycks2018deep, katz2022training}, modifications to the training process \citep{pinto2022using, hendrycks2022pixmix}, and post-hoc methods that act independently of the training process \citep{hendrycks2016baseline, lee2018simple, yang2024generalized}.
 As models have become increasingly large and trained on massive datasets, post-hoc methods are often the cheapest and most practical options for OOD detection.
 Post-hoc methods can be broadly categorized by the information from the model they exploit during inference.
 One class of approaches relies on the model's prediction logits \citep{liu2023gen, liu2020energy}, while another leverages the model's intermediate representations and gradients to identify deviations from the in-distribution (ID) feature geometry \citep{ren2021simple, ammar2023neco, huang2021importance}.
-While these approaches have achieved strong performance, they also make strong assumptions about the geometry of the model's representations, which may not hold consistently across architectures and datasets.
+While this second class of methods often achieves the strongest performance, they also make strong assumptions about the geometry of the model's representations, which may not hold consistently across architectures and datasets.
 For example, \citet{liu2025detecting} leverages the properties of neural collapse for OOD detection, which can lead to worse performance on off-the-shelf classifiers that do not exhibit neural collapse.
 Other similarity-based approaches like \citet{sun2022out} do not make explicit assumptions about the representation space, but incur significant test-time overhead by performing a k-nearest neighbor search to identify OOD samples.
 More recent work aiming to exploit the gradients of the model \citep{regmi2025adascale} requires multiple forward passes, making them impractical in latency-sensitive settings.
 Designing computationally efficient OOD detectors without restrictive distributional assumptions is therefore critical for real-world deployment.